sf-wdi-15/notes/week_03_express_sql/day_3_intro_sql/dawn_node_review/README.md

 ## A few basic questions
 1. What does REPL stand for?
   * What is the REPL?
-2. How do you run javascript programs using using node?
+2. Running javascript applications or scripts using node

 ## File separation in node